spencertipping/canard/doc/list-machine-homomorphism.md

     2. Lists are always represented in some form that can be executed natively; so consing corresponds to jumping from one list into another.

 There are probably other solutions, but I think (2) is interesting.
 Not sure what to do about primitive commands...

+# Executable list representation

+The x86-64 32-bit relative jump instruction uses a single-byte E9 opcode.
+This wouldn't add a lot of overhead to a cons cell and could easily enough fit into a 64-bit chunk.
+There are some other considerations, however, among which are things like CPS conversion.
+Encoding the list's execution semantics into the list itself makes the compiler intrinsic, which may not be a great idea.
+But let's follow this to see where it goes.

+Cons cell (nop precedes each jump, and the first one is a call to push the continuation pointer):

+    0f1f00 e8 hhhhhhhh 0f1f00 e9 tttttttt

+Therefore, nil can be encoded as a ret instruction:

+    0f1f80 00000000 c3

+The trouble with this approach is that we have no way to encode primitive stack instructions.
+Technically, those should be directly encoded into the head of the list.
+So, for example, the + instruction (add the top two stack values) would be something like this:

+    4883ee08 488b4608 480106 e9 tttttttt
+    subq $8, %rsi
+    movq 8(%rsi), %rax
+    addq %rax, (%rsi)
+    jmp  tttttttt

+Not sure whether this scales, however.
+Intel instructions have low enough information density that I can see this scheme breaking down for more complex instructions.
+Maybe it's possible to overcome this by using very long cons cells...